 For more information about educational pathways to become a RDN visit the Academy of Nutrition and Dietetics.

-Iowa State University’s Didactic Program in Dietetics is accredited by ACEND, the accrediting agency for the Academy of Nutrition and Dietetics.
+Iowa State University’s Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND®), the accrediting agency for the Academy of Nutrition and Dietetics.

 120 South Riverside Plaza